intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 consent.
 It should be noted that the interests of the user and other parties, such as the application developer, may not always coincide;
 some applications may wish to collect more information about the user than the user would like.
-How to achieve a balance of control between the actual user and an application representing an user's interest is out of scope for this document.
+As discussed in {{RFC8890}}, from an IETF point view, the interests of the user should be prioritized over those of the application developer.
+The general issue of how to achieve a balance of control between the actual user and an application representing an user's interest is out of scope for this document.

 ## Protecting Information and Authentication {#auth}